(All fields required)

 Please enter your name.

-Cincinnati Children’s Hospital Medical Center, which includes the Cincinnati Children’s Research Foundation (CCRF), is a not-for-profit hospital and research center pioneering breakthrough treatments, providing outstanding family-centered patient care and training healthcare professionals for the future.
-Cincinnati Children’s is the second highest recipient of NIH research grant funding among comprehensive pediatric centers.
+Cincinnati Children’s Hospital Medical Center, which includes the Cincinnati Children’s Research Foundation (CCRF), is a nonprofit hospital and research center pioneering breakthrough treatments, providing outstanding family-centered patient care and training healthcare professionals for the future.
+Cincinnati Children’s is the third highest recipient of NIH research grant funding among comprehensive pediatric centers.
 Annually, it has more than 2,100 investigator-initiated, industry- and federally sponsored IRB active protocols including pediatric Phase I-IV and select adult (vaccine and cancer) Phase I-IV clinical studies.

 Cincinnati Children’s is accredited to conduct clinical research by the Association for the Accreditation of Human Research Protection Programs (AAHRPP) and has been conducting pediatric research since 1931.
 Achievements by Cincinnati Children’s researchers include such breakthrough discoveries as the Sabin oral vaccine, the first practical heart-lung machine that made open-heart surgery possible and the discovery of the key ingredients of the surfactant preparation used throughout the world to save the lives of thousands of premature infants each year.
 More recently, Cincinnati Children’s researchers were responsible for the discovery and testing of a vaccine (Rotarix) that prevents rotavirus infection, which kills half a million children throughout the world each year.

 The Office for Clinical and Translational Research (OCTR) at Cincinnati Children’s provides sponsors and investigators with comprehensive support services, research tools, personnel and facilities to conduct or facilitate pediatric and adult clinical research studies.
 Members of our OCTR team act as research liaisons among our sponsors, contract research organizations (CROs), investigators, laboratories, research pharmacy and necessary departments.
 The OCTR assists sponsors with investigator identification; study placement within the appropriate division or department; a centralized point of contact for study budgets, contracts, regulatory affairs and participant recruitment; and help to coordinate and / or facilitate pediatric and adult clinical studies conducted at inpatient and outpatient Cincinnati Children’s facilities.
 The OCTR understands sponsors’ needs and is committed to conducting clinical studies with heightened attention to time constraints and budgets.